alexovech/FPGA-ALU-ROM/README.md

 ## Future Improvements

-**1. Automated self-checking verification**
+1. **Automated self-checking verification**
    - To introduce automated self-checking testbenches that validate ALU outputs against expected results.
    - To provide clear PASS/FAIL reporting and explicit error indication without manual waveform inspection.

-**2. Support for logical operations**
+2. **Support for logical operations**
    - To extend the ALU functionality beyond arithmetic operations by adding logical operations such as AND, OR, and XOR.
    - This increases flexibility of the computation block and aligns the ALU with instruction sets commonly used in processor architectures.

-**3. Support for multi-byte data widths**
+3. **Support for multi-byte data widths**
    - To improve scalability and make the ALU suitable for processing larger data values commonly used in processor and embedded system architectures.

-**4. Multiple ROM addressing modes**
+4. **Multiple ROM addressing modes**
    - To introduce additional modes such as fixed and externally controlled addressing.
    - This provides greater control over data sequencing and enables more flexible interaction between the ROM, ALU, and system control logic.

-**5. ROM enable and valid signaling**
+5. **ROM enable and valid signaling**
    - Since the ALU does not always require continuous access to the stored ROM values, explicit control over ROM data output is required.
    - This provides explicit enable and valid signaling for ROM output, allowing flexible control over when data is supplied to the ALU.